Stable Restoration and Separation of Approximately Sparse Signals: Application Examples

 We now consider a simple sparsity-based in-painting application.
-While a plethora of in-painting methods have been proposed in the literature (see, e.g.,~\cite{bertalmio2000,WO08,CCSS09,cai2009} and the references therein), our goal here is to not to benchmark our performance vs.\ theirs but rather to illucidate the differences between BP restoration and BP separation, i.e., to quantify the impact of support-set knowledge on the recovery performance.
-In this particular example, we intend to remove scratches from old photographs.
-To this end, we corrupt a $512\times512$ greyscale image by adding a mask containing artificially generated scratch patterns.
-This procedure corrupts 15\% of the image.
-In order to demonstrate the recovery performance for approximately sparse signals, the image was \emph{not} sparsified prior to adding the corruptions (which is in contrast to the in-painting example shown in \cite{SKPB10}).
-The MSE between the original photo (shown in \fref{fig:scratch1}) and the corrupted version (shown in \fref{fig:scratch2}) corresponds to $-16.7$\,dB.
+While a plethora of in-painting methods have been proposed in the literature (see, e.g.,~\cite{bertalmio2000,WO08,CCSS09,cai2009} and the references therein), our goal here is to not to benchmark our performance vs.\ theirs but rather to illucidate the differences between BP restoration and BP separation, i.e., to quantify the impact of support-set knowledge and of the coherence parameters on the inpainting performance.

+In the following example, we seek to remove scratches from a color photograph, whose color channels are normalized to the range $[0,1]$.
+We corrupt 15\% of the pixels of a $512\times512$ color image by adding a mask containing artificially generated scratch patterns.
+We consider noiseless measurements and set $\eta=0$.
+The SNR of the corrupted color photo shown in \fref{fig:scratch2} for all color channels corresponds to $10.5$\,dB.
+In order to demonstrate the recovery performance for approximately sparse signals, the image \emph{has not been sparsified} prior to adding the corruptions, which is in stark contrast to the in-painting example shown in~\cite{SKPB10}.

 \paragraph{Restoration procedure}